YoungjunNa/CV_YoungjunNa/README.md

 ### 1st author
 - **Na, Y.**, D. H. Li, and S. R. Lee.
 2017.
 Effects of dietary forage-to-concentrate ratio on nutrient digestibility and enteric methane production in growing goats (Capra hircus hircus) and Sika deer (Cervus nippon hortulorum).
 Asian-Australasian Journal of Animal Sciences 30(7): 967–72.
 - **Na, Y.** 2017.
 Feeding value of pineapple (Ananas comosus L.) cannery by-product and its effect on the productivity and carcass characteristics of Hanwoo steers.”
 Dissertation.
 Konkuk University.
 2017.
-- **Na, Y.**, J. S. Rim, J. W. Bang, and S. R. Lee.
+- **Na, Y.**, J. S. Rim, J. Y. Bang, and S. R. Lee.
 2016.
 Evaluation of the Milk Productivity and Nutrient Balance of Forage Sources for Organic Dairy Farms in Korea.
 Journal of The Korean Society of Grassland and Forage Science 36(2): 98–103.
 - **Na, Y.** 2014.
 A study on the model estimating of enteric methane emission in black goats.
 Thesis.
 Konkuk University.
 2014.
 - **Na, Y.**, I. H. Lee, S. S. Park, and S. R. Lee.
 Effects of Combination of Rice Straw with Alfalfa Pellet on Milk Productivity and Chewing Activity in Lactating Dairy Cows.
 Asian-Australasian Journal of Animal Sciences 27(7): 960–64.
 - **Na, Y.**, K. W. Lee, K. H. Hong, J. S. Rim, M. H. Kim, K. H. Kim, and S. R. Lee.
 2013.
 Evaluations of Nutrient Compositions and In Situ Ruminal Disappearance Rates of Roughage Sources Commonly Used in Korea.
 Journal of The Korean Society of Grassland and Forage Science 33(4): 269–74.